boisgera/hereditarily-transitive-sets/Hereditarily Transitive Sets.md

 Note that it is not necessary to explicitly check transitivity all the way down:

+**TODO.** emphasize "deepness" of the terminology but only apparent, compare with the situation for (simply) transitive, strees that we thus have an alternate definition:

 #### Hereditarily transitive sets
 A set is hereditarily transitive if and only if it is transitive and its elements are transitive.